A3-Root/Root_Cyberwarfare/wiki/Zeus-Guide.md

 **Solution**:
 - Test code in debug console first
 - Add `hint` or `systemChat` for debugging
-- Check if code runs on server vs client (use `remoteExec` if needed)
+- Check the intended recepient.
+The code by default runs on the player machine who executed the command.

 ---